-- To check the information entered, choose [Display Copyright Info] on the screen in step 1, and then press the < () button. - You can also use the included software ((28) to enter, change, and delete copyright information.
-Some characters entered with the included software may not display on the camera, but will be correctly recorded in images. - You can view, change, and delete copyright information recorded in images by using the included software to save images to a computer.
+- To check the information entered, choose [Display Copyright Info] on the screen in step 1, and then press the < button. - You can view, change, and delete copyright information recorded in images by using the included software to save images to a computer.